tomofuminijo/aws-transit-gateway-demo/README.md

 - Demo1: Multi VPC Interconnect
   - Create a stack using TGW-multi-vpc-interconnect.yaml
 - Demo2: Shared VPC for Internet connection (Individual VPCs exclude shared VPC can't connect each other.)
-  - Create a stack using TGW-shared-public-vpc
+  - Create a stack using TGW-shared-public-vpc.yaml

 # Demo1: Multi VPC Interconnect Architecture
+Each Instance can be connected by using SSM Session Manager.

 ![tgw-Interconnect-vpcs](./images/tgw-Interconnect-vpcs.png)

 # Demo2: Shared VPC for Internet connection Architecture
+Each Instance can be connected by using SSM Session Manager.

 ![tgw-shared-public-vpc](./images/tgw-shared-public-vpc.png)